Co-operative Food colleague Carly Tait is entering into the home straight in her bid to reach the Paralympic Games.

 Carly, who joined Stockport Harriers Wheelchair Racing one month after the London Games, said: “I never realised the opportunities that existed for disability sport, my knowledge was limited and there was nothing I had seen that I could relate to until the buzz and attention of London 2012 opened my eyes.

 “Less than four years on, I have competed against all the girls that inspired me at the London Games, and I am in the World top ten in my 100m, 400m and 800m class.
-Now, with the backing of The Co-op, I have time to train and exercise better, buy and prepare more nutritional food and, attend sports psychologists and physios – having achieved all I that I have while working full-time, the Co-op’s support has now given me a real chance of being on that plane to Rio.”
+Now, with the backing of The Co-op, I have time to train and exercise better, buy and prepare more nutritional food, test different types of wheelchairs and attend sports psychologists and physios – having achieved all I that I have while working full-time, the Co-op’s support has now given me a real chance of being on that plane to Rio.”

 We’ll be following Carly’s progress in the run up to Rio, so keep an eye out for more ‘Road to Rio’ blogs.